 SaaS can also stand for Security as a Service or Storage as a Service.

 Prior to all these cropping up, one would ship or download physical and digital products in a one-time transaction.
 Now the consumer enters into an ongoing relationship with the supplier which covers far more than just the product itself, but advice, support, strategy, upgrades and more.

 Types Of Subscription Models

-There’s lots of B2B subscription out there when it comes to software and computer hardware.
-Of course, on the end user side, you’ll be familiar with subscription models, such as Amazon Prime, Netflix, Spotify, Birchbox and more.
+There are lots of B2B subscriptions out there when it comes to software and computer hardware.
+Of course, on the end-user side, you’ll be familiar with subscription models, such as Amazon Prime, Netflix, Spotify, Birchbox and more.

 Then there’s a third model which is more similar to renting a house and takes the place of purchasing physical goods that have a large upfront cost.